dennisppaul/sendungsbewusstsein/DOCUMENTATION.md

                                 "WHOOP 4A0934182" --write=2 --value="0x0A,0x10,0x42"' )

  OSC options:
-  -w, --watchdog [=arg(=2000)]  frequency of watchdog singals in milliseconds. a value of 0 turns
+  -w, --fWatchdog [=arg(=2000)]  frequency of fWatchdog singals in milliseconds. a value of 0 turns
-                                the watchdog off.
+                                the fWatchdog off.
   -a, --address [=arg(=127.0.0.1)]
                                 OSC message transmit address -t, --transmit [=arg(=7000)]  port for transmitting messages